NFL

 Advertisement

-What is the coin toss curse?
+What is the so-called ‘coin toss curse’?

-The “Coin Toss Curse” is a trend in which NFL fans and members believe that the team that wins the coin toss before the Super Bowl will lose the game.
+The “coin toss curse” is a trend in which NFL fans and members believe that the team that wins the coin toss before the Super Bowl will lose the game.
 Although there is no real evidence to support it, the superstition has circulated for years, fueled by coincidence and the symbolic importance of the coin toss to start the game.

 Coin toss in the Super Bowl